wearefrank/ladybug/README.md

 ### Update front-end and backend

 Update the front-end and the backend simultaneously on your development PC.
 The front-end changes will fail in CI/CD because they are tested against the master of the backend.
 Rely on the Cypress test on your development PC and on the Maven build of ladybug to test your work.
-When you trust your work, merge your work into the master branch and release your work in a WebJar as explained in [Create and publish NPM package and WebJar](#create-and-publish-npm-package-and-webjar).
-Then update `pom.xml` of ladybug to reference the new WebJar.
+When you trust your work, release the front-end in a WebJar as explained in [Create and publish NPM package and WebJar](#create-and-publish-npm-package-and-webjar).
+Please note that the released commit may live on another branch than master.
+Ensure that the commit and the tag are pushed to GitHub project wearefrank/ladybug-frontend.
+Then update `pom.xml` of ladybug to reference the new WebJar; do so on a branch pushed to wearefrank/ladybug.
 This update of the backend triggers the GitHub actions front-end test as explained earlier.
 Check that the latest run of the front-end test succeeds.

 At this point, you can merge your work on ladybug to its master branch.
 After this merge, additional pushes on your ladybug-frontend branch will succeed in CI/CD because the corresponding backend changes are in the backend master.
 You can merge your front-end changes to master if the GitHub actions test succeeds.